-2024 Japanese Grand Prix: Everything You Need to Know Before Attending Suzuka
+Everything You Need to Know About Attending the 2025 Japanese GP

-In 2024, Suzuka moves to a much earlier slot on the Formula 1 calendar, taking place in early April.
-Although trackside temperatures will likely be cooler for fans attending the 2024 Japanese Grand Prix, there should be less chance of heavy downpours which have become regular at Suzuka races in recent years.
+In 2024, Suzuka moved to a much earlier slot on the Formula 1 calendar, taking place in early April.
+Although trackside temperatures were cooler for fans attending the race, the weather was also much more predictable (and dry) than recent editions of the race in September, with the added bonus of Japan’s famous cherry blossoms in full bloom.

 The Suzuka track itself is located in an industrial area, so there’s not a lot to see or do away from the circuit or its neighbouring theme park.
 However, further afield in Nagoya or Osaka there are plenty of cultural delights to explore.